Your High School Distrit 211 Police Consultant:

 - Serves as a counselor for students involved in law violations;

-- Is available for classroom lectures and discussions on law, law enforcement, safety and good citizenship;
+- Is available for classroom lectures and discussions on law, law enforcement, safety

 - Serves as a resource for drug and alcohol issues;